umesh-wagh/ChatBlogApp/README.md

 What things you need to install the software and how to install them. <br />
 > User must have installed the visual studio code on the Desktop. <br />
 > User must have installed the Live Server Extension to go for live server in the VS code. <br />
-> User must have an account created on a website i.e. https://www.openweathermap.org// to get the access to an API and API key. <br />
 > CPU: Intel i5 or higher (U series or higher) recommended <br />
 > Memory: 8 GB <br />
 > Free storage: 4 GB <br />